isomorphic-software/smartclient-docs/classes/DateItem.md

 ## Attr: DateItem.endDate

 ### Description
-The maximum date this item is intended to work with.
+Maximum date the selectors will allow the user to pick.
 The default value is December 31st, 5 years after the current year.

-The range specified by this setting and `startDate` must be enforced via a [dateRange validator](FormItem.md#attr-formitemvalidators).
-By default, a client-only validator is [automatically generated](#attr-dateitemgeneratevalidator) for you, unless you provide a customized one on this item or an associated [DataSourceField](../reference_2.md#object-datasourcefield).
-Note that changing this attribute after the item is drawn may result in item-validation.

-See [DateItem.startDate](#attr-dateitemstartdate) and [DateItem.generateValidator](#attr-dateitemgeneratevalidator) for more information.
+See [DateItem.startDate](#attr-dateitemstartdate) for details on how this restriction works.

 ### Groups